-The Distance Learning tuition rate applies to all courses taught 100% online and listed as Distance Learning (DL-Online) courses, regardless of the residency status of the student.
+The Non-Traditional tuition rate applies to all courses taught 100% online or in blended format as well as directed studies, internships, practicums and work experience, regardless of the residency status of the student.

 Senior Adult Scholarship Program

 This program allows any non-degree seeking student 60 years or older (who meets standard admissions requirements) to audit Athens State courses.
 The senior student is eligible to receive a tuition waiver for Athens State courses in the amount of one-half the applicable tuition rate.
 All other applicable tuition and fees must be paid by the student.
 Registration in courses under this program is on a space available basis and requires registration during the late registration process.
 Students must enroll each semester with no lapse in enrollment in order to be eligible.
 Repeated courses are not eligible under this program.